mkashif247/best-practices/nextjs-best-practices.md

   return <Provider store={store}>{children}</Provider>;
 }
 ```
 Wrap your app in `StoreProvider` in `src/app/layout.tsx`.
-For smaller apps, consider lighter alternatives like React Context or Zustand.
+For smaller apps, consider lighter alternatives like React Context.

 ### Common Mistakes to Avoid